 Peppers generally ripen in the south very quickly in our hot dry months of August and September so leave them in the ground for as long as they are producing.
 Well watered plants will continue to fruit through the fall months.
 Peppers are also easy to freeze for storage and are great flavorings for soups when the weather is colder.
 After Peppers die back from the first frost, pull the plants out and set aside that area for Potatoes in early spring.
 Cover the row with a heavy layer of hay straw to begin to break down and lighten the soil.

-Lettuces and Greens are full of nutrition and thrive with cooler nights.
+Lettuces and Greens are full of nutrition and thrive on cooler nights.
 Plant them while it is still warm and watch them get larger as the temperatures drop.
 Spinach, one of our favorites, can be grown in even the coldest areas, all winter long with a covering of special lightweight fabric placed over the plants.
-Carrots can also be grown during the fall months, pull what you need for vegetable soup and Thanksgiving dinner and leave the rest in the garden until you need them.
+Carrots can also be grown during the fall months, pull what you need for vegetable soup and Thanksgiving dinner, and leave the rest in the garden until you need them.

-Garlic and Shallots are best started in the fall months, around September to mid October, and left to over winter.
+Garlic and Shallots are best started in the fall months, around September to mid-October, and left to overwinter.
 Spring will bring a harvest of huge bulbs ready to pull around late May to early June.
 Plant bunching or green onions in early fall and plan to harvest them in November leaving room for bulbing sweet onions to be planted in January – March.